 Why Does Amazon-Like User Experience and Guided Buying Matter in E-procurement?

 If your organization’s employees are not happy with the usability of the e-procurement system you have established for them to use, it becomes soon very hard to reach your procurement targets.
-Here’s what guided buying means in practice.
+Here’s why guided buying matters in e-procurement.

 And before we go much further, I want to answer the question in the title.
 User experience is directly related to system adoption in your organization.
-It has a clear impact to KPIs such as spend under management, on-contract spend, the share of purchase orders and invoice-to-PO match rates, and it has a direct relation to cost reduction.
+It has a clear impact on KPIs such as spend under management, on-contract spending, the share of purchase orders, and invoice-to-PO match rates, and it has a direct relation to cost reduction.

 Looking from this perspective, user experience has to do with so much more than just making buying easy for your organization’s employees.

 If you think about what makes up the usability on Amazon, you probably think about easy-to-use and intuitive search functionality and those little features that help you find exactly what you are looking for.

 From a procurement perspective, the whole guided buying approach does not only allow your organization’s users to quickly and easily search, find, and buy what they are looking for, but it also nudges them through your designed purchasing process with preferred suppliers and products.

 Just like Amazon, OpusCapita eProcurement gives you at the get-go a search box with a bunch of categories listed below.
 This basic design could easily be taken for granted, but I thought I would open the guided buying principles up with a few terms: autocomplete, notifications, kits and bundles, comparisons, and smart forms.

 Everything I listed above happens behind the scenes and is typically taken for granted by most of us.
 In fact, these features have everything to do with usability and the easy ‘search – find – buy’ experience.
 Quite a bit sits behind that innocuous little search box on your screen.